Skip to content

 And almost a year to the day after Beverly’s death, on Oct.
 12, 2002, police had their man: Maurice Richard Day.

 Investigators determined that Beverly had stopped at a local restaurant to pick up a meal for Edwina Cottman, Day’s mother, whom he had befriended.
-Day, who was allegedly associated with the neighborhood’s Boy Street Boys drug gang, faced criticism from his friends over how often Beverly had been at his mother’s house, where he also lived, The Inquirer reported.
-So, prosecutors alleged, Day took matters into his own hands, and murdered Beverly as the officer delivered food to his mother as a way to end the “teasing, taunting, and ridiculing” he received, deputy district attorney James Mattera said.
+Day, who was allegedly associated with the neighborhood’s Boyle Street Boys drug gang, faced criticism from his friends over how often Beverly had been at his mother’s house, where he also lived, The Inquirer reported.
+So, prosecutors alleged, Day killed Beverly as the officer delivered food to his mother as a way to end the “teasing, taunting, and ridiculing” he received, Deputy District Attorney James Mattera said.

 Day was ultimately found guilty of first-degree murder, and was sentenced to life without parole in March 2004.